AWS-Accelerator-Group-3-2021/Backend-Server/README.md

 do not change the name "application.py" if not flask wont work (idky soo just do it, dont ask)

+please add all combustible object names into the combustiblelist.csv file

 the output will be something like this [[plant,wood],[metal]] it is two list in a list -> [ combustible_list , noncombustible_list ]